vatpac-technology/sops/docs/terminal/sydney.md

     Circumstances like excessive weather deviation may make the use of REP impractical.
 Controllers should coordinate with other TMA positions and suspend REP in this case.

 !!! warning "Important"
     SIDs inbound to YSRI, YSBK & YSCN from the east pass through REP airspace as they transit a 15nm radius of TESAT.
-Controllers should be mindful of the conflict which this may create and prioritise aircraft on the STAR over departures in the same airspace.
+Controllers should be mindful of the conflict which this may create and prioritise keeping aircraft on the STAR where possible.

 ##### MARLN Corridor
 Aircraft are permitted to cross the MARLN corridor at or above `A060` without coordination with APP.
-DEP is responsible for separation with respect to aircraft in the corridor.
+DEP is responsible for separation with any aircraft in the corridor.

 #### Between SBA and TCU
 ##### Departures
-IFR departures from YSBK will be [next coordinated by BK ADC](#bk-adc).
+IFR departures from YSBK will be [next coordinated by BK ADC](#bk-adc) to SBA.
 Before responding to BK ADC, SBA shall relay the coordination with the TCU controller responsible for the airspace in which the SID terminates and only respond to BK ADC when they have a release for the aircraft.

 !!! phraseology
     <span class="hotline">**BK ADC** -> **SBA**</span>: "Next, WHF, runway 11C"